otrv4/otrv4/otrv4.md

 6. Verify the Auth Mac.
 7. Follow the section ["When you receive a Data Message"](when-you-receive-a-data-message) to verify the MAC of the message and decrypt it.

-An non-interactive Auth is an OTR message encoded as:
+A non-interactive Auth is an OTR message encoded as:

 ```
 Protocol version (SHORT)